Matt Sorum: 1990–1997: Guns N' Roses, Slash's Snakepit and Neurotic Outsiders.

-In 1994, Sorum formed Slash's Snakepit with Slash and Gilby Clarke and drummed on their debut album It's Five O'Clock Somewhere.
-Sorum also lent his drumming skills in the theme song for the 1995 20th Century Fox film, Mighty Morphin Power Rangers: The Movie.
+In 1994, Sorum formed Slash's Snakepit with Slash and Gilby Clarke and drummed on their debut album, It's Five O'Clock Somewhere.
+Sorum also lent his drumming skills to the theme song for the 1995 20th Century Fox film Mighty Morphin Power Rangers: The Movie.
 That same year, Sorum formed the supergroup Neurotic Outsiders, which featured bandmate Duff McKagan.
 In 1996 they released their only album, the self-titled Neurotic Outsiders.
 John Taylor (Duran Duran) and Steve Jones (Sex Pistols) also participated on this album, and toured behind it.
 Early performances featured guest spots by Simon Le Bon (Duran Duran), Slash, and Billy Idol.

 In 1997, Sorum was fired from Guns N' Roses by Axl Rose after an argument with Rose over the inclusion of Paul Tobias in the band.
 Sorum claimed that Tobias made disparaging remarks about a Slash performance on TV, resulting in him blowing up at Tobias.
-Slash had recently left the band, and Sorum told Axl “without Slash there is no Guns N’ Roses”, to which Rose asked if he was going to quit the band.
+Slash had recently left the band, and Sorum told Axl "without Slash there is no Guns N' Roses", to which Rose asked if he was going to quit the band.
 Sorum said no, then Rose fired him.

 In April 2006, nine years after leaving Guns N' Roses, Sorum re-established his friendship with the band's lead singer Axl Rose.

 1998–2008: Return to The Cult and Velvet Revolver era

 In 1998, he released his first and only drum instructional video (Drum Licks and Tricks from the Rock n Roll Jungle) demonstrating his techniques.
-In 1999, Matt joined The Cult once again and featured on their album, Beyond Good And Evil, which he spent most of 2001 touring in support of.
+In 1999, Matt joined The Cult once again and featured on their album Beyond Good And Evil, which he spent most of 2001 touring in support of.

 In 1999, Sorum reunited with Slash and McKagan to promote a concert for the independent film Soundman (written and directed by Steven Ho) at the Slamdance Film Festival.
 Sorum had composed the film with Lanny Cordola and Michael Stearns.
 Realizing that they still had chemistry together, they formed a new band called Velvet Revolver with former Stone Temple Pilots frontman Scott Weiland and rhythm guitarist Dave Kushner.
-After the 2004 release of their debut album Contraband, they embarked on a worldwide tour that continued through December 2005.
+After the 2004 release of their debut album, Contraband, they embarked on a worldwide tour that continued through December 2005.
 In August 2005, Sorum broke his wrist in a boating accident, stalling the tour temporarily.
 While recovering from the wrist injury the drummer Brian Tichy and Mark Schulman filled in for him.
-In 2005, the band was nominated for three Grammys, Rock Album of the Year, Rock Song, and Hard Rock Performance for their Contraband single Slither which won their first and only Grammy.
+In 2005, the band was nominated for three Grammys, Rock Album of the Year, Rock Song, and Hard Rock Performance for their Contraband single "Slither", which won their first and only Grammy.

 After taking some time off in 2006, Sorum and the rest of the band returned to the studio in December to record Libertad, Velvet Revolver's second album, which was released on July 3, 2007.
-Sorum toured with Velvet Revolver until singer Weiland parted ways with the band on April 1, 2008.
+Sorum toured with Velvet Revolver until Weiland parted ways with the band on April 1, 2008.